jameycribbs/hare/README.md

 * Querying is done using Go itself.
 No need to use a DSL.

-* Automatic callback is run everytime a record is read, allowing you to do creative things like auto-populate associations, etc.
+* An AfterFind callback is run automatically, everytime a record is read, allowing you to do creative things like auto-populate associations, etc.

-* The database is not read into memory, but is queried from disk, so no need to worry about a large dataset filling up memory.
+* When using the `Disk` datastore, the database is not read into memory, but is queried from disk, so no need to worry about a large dataset filling up memory.
+Of course, if your database is THAT big, you should probably be using a real DBMS, instead of Hare!

-* Two different back-end datastores to choose from:  disk or ram.
+* Two different back-end datastores to choose from:  `Disk` or `Ram`.

 ## Example Web Apps